tejohnso/couchBook/README.md

 contentEditable could be used rather than changing the field tags when clicking on a document value.

-Websockets could be used instead of AJAX but this isn't directly supported in couchDB and a third layer is out of scope here.
+Websockets could be used instead of AJAX but this isn't directly supported in CouchDB and a third layer is out of scope here.

 ###Issues: